-The timeline for construction provides for the new
+The timeline for construction provides for the new concrete work to be

 GRANDSTANDS A3

 NEW SEATING - The new covered portion of the Roundup grandstands will be similar to the look of the unit shown in the above photo.
 The design work is being done by Seating and Athletic Facility Enterprises of Ellendale, MN.